M-JB413/Point_Shoot_Resolve/README.md

 # Point Shoot and Resolve

 This project is part of our Mobile Application Development course.
 We are developing a mobile application which would be beneficial for students and the management where we streamline the process of posting and resolving complaints.
-The tech stack used for this mobile application is: `Flutter and Firebase (Backend As a Server).`
+The tech stack used for this mobile application is: `Flutter and Firebase (Backend As a Service).`

 ## Getting Started